-Every time I interact with the Gen Z kid, they’re always like you said they’re always distracted doing a couple things at once.
-I’m trying to have my nephew helping the chores.
+Every time I interact with the Gen Z kid, they’re always like you said they’re always distracted doing couple things at once.
+I’m trying to have my nephew helping with chores.
 He’s like always trying to put his earbuds in to listen to something.
 But it seems like when they’re gaming is the only time that they aren’t multitasking.
-That’s the only time they’re not like distracted, like the world totally closes off.
-So I think that’s, I think you’re right, that that’s like one of the few times where you actually have their full attention, which, like, it’s human nature, it’s only time you’re ever gonna get any kind of impact.
+That’s all the time.
+They’re not like distracted, like the world totally closes off.
+So I think that’s, I think you’re right, that that’s like one of the few times where you actually have their full attention, which, like it’s human nature, the only time you’re ever going to get any kind of impact.
 My question is, how big of a pool of Gen Z participates in this?

 I get this a lot from the dairy farmer.
-But dairy farmers across the country when they don’t see a five and a half million dollar 32 second Superbowl ad.
+But dairy farmers across the country when they don’t see a five and a half million dollar 32nd Superbowl ad.
 They wonder how are we reaching people?
-How much more effective was our you know, $2 million dollar arm storming campaign than a five and a half million dollar 32nd paid advertising.
+How much more effective was our you know, $2 million dollar barnstorming campaign then I think five and a half million dollar 32nd paid advertising

 Well, hello everyone.
-My name is Lindsay Brooks and I am a fifth generation dairy farmer in always sunny South Florida.
+My name is Lindsay Rucks and I am a fifth generation dairy farmer in always sunny South Florida.